 Maybe you put in some time behind a salt-spreading truck during the winter; scan your windshield closely for tiny chips or cracks that can turn into bigger problems.

 Your front and rear wheels can become covered with brake dust and get really grimy, really quickly.
 “Our people say that if your wheels aren’t clean, your car’s not clean,” says one detailer.
 He recommends spraying alloy wheels with a spray cleaner that’s made for car wheels, then letting the solution soak on your wheel according to the directions on the bottle before washing it off.

-If you’re feeling housebound, can’t wait to hit the road, and need some ideas right now (we’re with you!), check out these ultimate road trips, our ultimate road trip checklist, and these fun-for-all, best road trip games to tide you over until spring.
+If you’re feeling housebound, can’t wait to hit the road, and need some ideas right now (we’re with you!), check out these ultimate road trips, our ultimate road trip checklist, and these fun-for-all, best road trip games.

 Unless otherwise noted, information relating to these featured vehicles comes from third-party sources, including manufacturer information.
 Product and company names may be trademarks™ or registered® trademarks of third-party entities.
 Use of them does not imply any affiliation with or endorsement by these entities.